-Short-term, negligible, adverse impacts on the electrical distribution system could occur under Alternative 1 because the operation of newly constructed buildings may increase the demand on the system; however, energy efficient construction to decrease energy consumption consistent with EO 13693, Planning for Federal Sustainability in the Next Decade, and cessation of operations at outdated and inefficient buildings proposed for demolition would decrease the demand.
+Short-term, negligible, adverse impacts on the electrical distribution system could occur under Alternative 1 because the operation of newly constructed buildings may increase the demand on the system; however, energy efficient construction to decrease energy consumption consistent with EO 14057, Catalyzing Clean Energy Industries and Jobs Through Federal Sustainability, and cessation of operations at outdated and inefficient buildings proposed for demolition would decrease the demand.
 Therefore, net changes in long-term demand would be anticipated to be minimal.
 The electrical system would have the capacity required to meet new demands.
 When considered in conjunction with other past, present, and reasonably foreseeable future actions at Nellis AFB, no significant cumulative effects on the electrical system would occur under Alternative 1.